What is Corporate Giving?

 Examples of Increased Monthly Giving

 Companies are also leveraging matching gift programs to further incentivize their employees to participate in monthly giving.
+While most companies have annual maximums, it’s usually expected that employees will reach this maximum through multiple donations throughout the year rather than through one major gift.

 Corporate Giving Trend #3: